Killing of Jerame Reid: Details

 The two-minute fatal encounter started from a routine traffic stop, in which Bridgeton officers Braheme Days and Roger Worley pulled over a vehicle for running through a stop sign.
 While questioning the two men in the car, Leroy Tutt and Jerame Reid, both African-Americans, the video shows Days suddenly shouting to his partner, "We've got a gun in his glove compartment!", followed by "Show me your fucking hands."

 Days appeared to recognize Reid, as he is heard calling him by his first name.
 Days retrieved a large silver handgun from the glove compartment.
 Days continued to warn Reid to not move, as Reid continued to move his hands around inside the vehicle.
 Several times, Days exclaimed, "He's reaching for something!"

 As the situation intensified, someone in the vehicle can be heard telling the officers, "I'm not reaching for nothing.
 I ain't got no reason to reach for nothing."
 Reid then told Days, "I'm getting out and getting on the ground."
 The officer responded, "No you're not, stay right there, don't move."

 A struggle ensued as Reid tried to push the door open, and the officer attempted to keep the door closed.
 Days stepped back, and Reid pushed the door open, got up, and exited the car with his hands at chest level.
 Days backed up and fired as Reid exits the vehicle.
 Reid exited the vehicle moving his hands upwards in an isosceles style shooting position.
 Worley fired one shot, and Reid was fatally wounded.
 Reid was unarmed at the time.

-Legal proceedings
+Legal Action

 According to a statement from the Cumberland County Prosecutor's Office, the two officers told investigators that they feared for their lives, believing that Reid was reaching for a weapon.
 On August 20, 2015, a grand jury voted not to file charges against the two officers involved in the shooting.